 Obviously, she didn’t stop feeding us altogether, but she did stop feeding us all together (as in the same thing at the same time).
 Instead, she opted to make big batches of our favorites to last us through the week.
 When we were hungry, a serving of this or that got reheated or–if the kid didn’t like their options–they could have cereal.

 I’m ashamed to say that, not only was I impossible to feed, but even as an older child I never really learned to fend for myself.
 My mother would have willingly taught me to cook, but I was an unambitious teenager.
 I could boil water and make pasta, but even here I fell short the first time I tried to use a gas stove.
 Look, I’m not proud of myself.

 Anyway, after a few semesters eating in the college dining hall, I finally gave in and asked my mother for help.
 Eating grilled cheese for dinner every night was taking a toll on my physical and mental health.
 Of course, she obliged because my mom was always willing to help her kids get organized and make plans.
 She was known for passing along pages of notes and lengthy letters, always handwritten on yellow legal paper, with research, to-do’s, things to think about, her worries, etc.

 Her solution to my particular problem was pretty cut-and-dry.
 She wrote down the recipes and detailed instructions for all those family favorites.
 The ones she used to make in bulk when I was growing up.
-Some were complicated but healthy – like her vegetarian chili – and some less so – like her “blushing bunny” (tomato soup + milk + Velveeta).
+Some were complicated but healthy (like her vegetarian chili) and some less so (like her “blushing bunny,” which is tomato soup + milk + Velveeta).

 In the article, they cite research that suggests “culinary therapy” is an effective tool in coping with grief (among other findings).
 Well, this was just the push I needed to put the following request, which Litsa and I have been discussing for some time, out into the ether.